Lozadaa/Lozadaa/README.md

 I'm Software developer with experience in:

 - React.JS with JavaScript and Typescript ⚛️
-- I love maintain and create API's in Ruby on Rails 💎
+- I love maintain and create API's in NodeJS (or NestJS) 💎
 - I have experience with Java and Spring boot (Microservices) 🟢
 - I really enjoy test my code (TDD) 💙
 - I like create CI/CD process and improve existing pipelines.
 (Gitlab CI, Jenkins, Docker)